Wishmasterflo/TWRP-DualBoot-Guac-Unified/Text.md

 If you want to disable encryption

 Which file system to have on the slot and Common Data partition (F2FS or EXT4).
 The StockSD partition will get created as EXT4 partition
-Info: You just use EXT4 as file system in the first try!
+Info: You should just use EXT4 as file system in the first try!
 F2FS is not supported in all ROMS/Kernels!!

 If you want to install Magisk (this will Install the latest Version of Magisk) You need to choose to install Magisk from the Dualboot-TWRP while flashing if you want to use the Common Data or StockSD partition.
 The way I have implemented this now needs to use Magisk!

+From Version 5 onwards there is a Dualboot Companion app (made by User Invernomut0) added which can be used to reboot to other slots System or Recovery and it even will integrate in the reboot options from Android 11
+The Dualboot Companion app has also the ability to share apps Data between both ROMs (this is still in beta/test!) and to mount the other slots Data or System partition
+It will create a folder called "DualBoot" inside the SDCARD with folders for "SDcard_a" / "SDcard_b" and "System_a" / "System_b"
+If you are using the A/B/C Layout and have activated the "Share app" function inside the Companion app it will create a folder "SharedData" inside of your Commondata folder for the apps you selected to share the data throughout both ROMs with
+The app also shows additional information about the installed ROM Version, Android Version, and security Patch for each ROM

 Dualboot-TWRP quickmode/fastmode options which can be provided directly through the Filename:

-Dualboot_TWRP_fajita_enchilada_v3-fast-fec.ab-su.ab.zip
+Dualboot_TWRP_fajita_enchilada_v5-fast-fec.ab-su.ab.zip

 This can be used when you need to re-flash TWRP after a ROM install so that you dont need to go through all the options again.